 Tier 1 results: the headline numbers

 Within that total, 47 were audits of FTSE 350 entities.
 85% of those required no more than limited improvements, consistent with 87% the prior year.
-Five audits across all Tier 1 inspections required significant improvements, and one of those was a FTSE 350 engagement.
+Five audits across all Tier 1 inspections required significant improvements.
+One of those was a FTSE 350 engagement.

 ICAEW’s Quality Assurance Department reviewed 50 audits across the same firms, weighted toward higher-risk and complex non-PIE engagements.
 90% of those were graded good or generally acceptable.